 There are 11 million people with hearing loss across the UK, and only 40% of those are using a hearing aid.
 So, what is stopping the other 60% from getting hearing aids?
 Here are some common reasons people give for delaying treatment.

+Hearing loss takes a while for an individual to notice.
+The day-to-day difference in hearing is minimal, so it is much more likely to be noticed by a spouse or other family member before the person with the hearing loss.
 Likewise, those who are convinced that their friends and family are constantly mumbling are more likely to have a hearing problem.
 Those who argue that they can hear perfectly well but can’t understand the mumbling of others are halfway right.
 They can hear perfectly well, but they can’t understand.
 An early indication of hearing loss is mixing up consonants.
 The first part of your hearing to go is your ability to hear the higher frequencies.
 This includes consonant sounds such as ‘s’, ‘th’ and ‘sh’.

+Many older adults also think it’s normal for hearing to decline as they age.
+As it happens to everyone then it’s not that bad, surely?
+Not exactly.
+Just because it happens to a lot of people doesn’t make it harmless.
+Untreated hearing loss can lead to a whole host of mental and physical issues if left unaddressed.
 For instance, the ear plays a crucial role in balance and there is evidence that hearing loss can make people more prone to falls and accidents.
 “Even mild hearing loss can triple the risk of falling,” according to Dr. Frank Lin, assistant professor of otolaryngology and epidemiology at Johns Hopkins University, who recently completed some research which came to this conclusion.

 The hearing aids industry is working hard to shake off the image of hearing aids as clunky, crude devices.
 The stereotype of the giant conspicuous hearing aid may have been true in the past, but the fact is that modern hearing aids are much more sophisticated and sleek than ever before.
 Many devices fit inside the ear, which means that other people are not able to see them.
 This is perfect for those times you don’t want your hearing loss to be the subject of conversation in a room.
 For the fashion-conscious, they also come in various tones which blend in better with an array of skin colours.
 And many come with the latest features to rival the latest smartphones.